Horse & Hound’s Polly Bryan (right) interviewing Britain’s Lottie Fry at the 2019 European Championships.

-Horse & Hound magazine, the only equestrian weekly published in the UK, provides reportage covering all disciplines, together with the latest news and views from around the country, as well as from international championships such as the Olympics.
-It also host exclusive opinion from the most respected names in the industry, including Mark Phillips, Nick Skelton, Carl Hester to name just a few, and celebrates the best of equestrian life through interviews and features for readers to enjoy at their leisure.
+Horse & Hound magazine, the only equestrian weekly published in the UK, provides reportage across a wide range of horse sports, together with the latest news and views from those in the horse world around the country, as well as from international championships such as the Olympics.
+It also hosts exclusive opinion from the most respected names in the industry, including Mark Phillips, Nick Skelton, Carl Hester to name just a few, and celebrates the best of equestrian life through interviews and features for readers to enjoy at their leisure.

 As the online home of all things equestrian, HorseandHound.co.uk has been providing enthusiasts around the world with the latest news, reports and breaking headlines from across the equestrian sporting disciplines since it launched in October 2000.
 Together with breaking news updates throughout the day, the site offers expert horse care advice, including an extensive veterinary library, as well as being home to a popular and long-standing online forum community.
 The website also hosts a popular product reviews service, with kit being tested by members of the editorial team, alongside expert buyers’ guides to help our readers spend wisely.
 The website also provides a range of classified advertising services including horses for sale, horseboxes, equestrian property and more.